An axiomatic approach to diversity: Symmetry considerations and a proposed diversity measure

+In this section, we shall conclude our exploration of diversity axioms with a brief mention of symmetry considerations, and we shall present some speculative work concerning a final diversity measure that appears satisfactory.

-However, let us now recall our original four-vertex example of Figure~\ref{c1}.
-The intuition that it was desirable for the fourth vertex to be equidistant in relation to $s_{1}$, $s_{2}$ and $s_{3}$ perhaps stems from the fact that these other three vertices were all in symmetric positions to begin with.
-Hence, it seems sensible that a satisfactory equidistance axiom should have to take into account such symmetry considerations (note that this was not necessary for the three-vertex case, since every set of size two is automatically symmetric).
+Let us recall our four-vertex example of Figure~\ref{c1}.
+The intuition that it was desirable for the fourth vertex to be equidistant in relation to $s_{1}$, $s_{2}$ and $s_{3}$ perhaps stems from the fact that these other three vertices were all in symmetric positions to begin with (note that Axiom~\ref{basic equidistance} is also an application of this intuition, since every set of size two is automatically symmetric).
+Hence, it seems sensible that a truly satisfactory diversity measure should have to take into account such symmetry considerations (a lengthy discussion of such matters, including proposed `symmetric equidistance' axioms, is given in an earlier version of this paper~(\cite{dow})).

-Another fault with `Axiom'~$5^{\prime}$ is that, by only considering the case when we wish to add a new vertex, it perhaps does not cover all desirable situations.
-For example, consider the sets $S$ and $T$ shown in Figure~\ref{c4}.

-It seems intuitive that $T$ should be thought of as the more diverse, since the edges $t_{1}t_{2}$ and $t_{3}t_{4}$ are in symmetric positions, but this would not have been covered by `Axiom'~$5^{\prime}$.

-Hence, it seems desirable to formulate exactly what we mean by `symmetry' before we attempt to propose another equidistance axiom.
-With this in mind, we now give two definitions:

-\begin{Definition} Let $G$ be called a \emph{partial graph} if it can be formed from an unlabelled edge-weighted complete graph by deleting some of the edge-weights and, instead, giving (distinct) labels to the associated edges. \end{Definition}

-For example, the graphs $G_{1}$ and $G_{2}$ shown in Figure~\ref{c5} are two of the partial graphs that can be formed from (the unlabelled version of) the graph representing the set $S$ in Figure~\ref{c4}.